 - Add or remove list values under source.
 You can delete all of them and define a new set of values.
-In this case, you have replaced list value “May Be” with “Not Sure” and Click OK.
+In this case, you have replaced the list value “May Be” with “Not Sure” and Click OK.
 It will save the changes under list values and close the Data Validation window.

-By this way, we can edit the comma-separated drop-down list.
+In this way, we can edit the comma-separated drop-down list.

 Example #2 – Editing Named Range Drop Down List

-What if, you have created a drop-down list using named ranges?
+What if you have created a drop-down list using named ranges?
 Suppose you have employee names recorded in alphabetical order in one column of excel.
 The range of Employee Names is named as Employees by you.
-Now, whenever, you’ll be creating a drop-down list based on this range, you’ll use the range name “Employees” instead of using whole cell references.
+Now, whenever you’ll be creating a drop-down list based on this range, you’ll use the range name “Employees” instead of using whole-cell references.
 It makes your life easy.
 Suppose below is my example of Named Ranges.

 Follow the steps below: